 Phone: (204) 789-2000

 Canadian laboratory diagnostic guidelines for Lyme disease are consistent with those followed by public health authorities in the United States and Europe and meet international standards.
-Public health professionals in these countries have ongoing concerns regarding American for-profit laboratories that may not be using properly validated tests or criteria for interpreting test results.
-By using these unvalidated methods, patients who don’t have Lyme disease may test positive and they may end up receiving potentially harmful treatments.
+Public health professionals in these countries have concerns regarding reports of some laboratories that may not be using properly validated tests or criteria for interpreting test results.
+Diagnostic methods used by these and Canadian laboratories produce a similar number of positive results, indicating that patients have been exposed to Lyme disease bacteria.
+However, the methods used by some laboratories may detect more “false positives” in people who are actually not infected with Lyme disease.
+As a result, patients who don’t have Lyme disease may end up receiving potentially harmful treatments.

 Although timely treatment with a recommended two- to four-week course of antibiotics is effective to treat Lyme disease in most cases, approximately 10 to 20 per cent of patients have lingering symptoms of fatigue, pain, or joint and muscle aches.
 In some cases, these can last for more than six months.
 The clinical term for this condition is "Post-treatment Lyme Disease Syndrome" (PTLDS).
 The exact cause of PTLDS is not yet known.
 Most medical experts believe that the lingering symptoms are the result of residual damage to tissues and the immune system that occurred during the infection.